andrewkgs/DLCV2018SPRING/final/README.md

 > Kaggle Competition: [Task 1](https://www.kaggle.com/t/979f5fee9706486a8f61738ce3c76a73) [Task 2](https://www.kaggle.com/t/eebb0cdcbce4453b841e5e2744a8d633)

 ## Task Description
-* Task 1: Training a classification model on a small amount of data.
+* Task 1: Train a classification model on a small amount of data.
 * Task 2: Perform few-shot learning to recognize a number of novel classes with insufficient number of training images.

 ## Toolkit Requirements